hard-nett/docs/docs/developers/developer-tools/cosmjs.md

 # Communicate From an App to a Cosmwasm Smart Contract

- CosmJS is a TypeScript/JavaScript library.
-It helps developers integrate frontend user interfaces and backend servers with Cosmos blockchains that implement distributed applications.
+ **CosmJS is the default TypeScript/JavaScript library for interacting with smart contracts and Terp Network.**

  In general, UI's help users interpret the blockchain state, compose and sign transactions, and send them - all things that are potentially accomplished by other less convenient methods.
 A UI is supported by servers or micro-services that also interact with the blockchain.